NGO Another Way (Stichting Bakens

 2. Opinion.

-one page.
+page.
 In the first column write the necessary pro-poor actions.
-In the
+In the second

 Read pages